 This prototype version was set up based on the requirements and suggestions of dermatologists and is currently under evaluation in clinical environment.
-Some suggestions, as future work, have already been made by clinicians.
-For instance: to include by default the possibility of labeling the different regions of interest.

 4 ACKNOWLEDGMENTS

 The authors would like to thank Fundação para a Ciência e Tecnologia who partially funded the research present on this paper through the project ADDI (reference PTDC/SAU-BEB/103471/2008) and to the project team.